sapcc/juno/libs/utils/README.md

 - **Infinite Scrolling**: react hook to facilitate the integration of an infinite scroll list.
 - **Mock Rest API**: library designed to replicate the behavior of a Fetch REST API with mock data.
+- **Mount Juno Apps**: react hook which enables mounting of Juno applications within other Juno applications.

 ## Installation